jepler/dashing/README.md

     -j: Apply a jitter to all coordinaes in the segment list file

     -s: scale the dash pattern file by a given factor

+    -r rulename: select the given rulename, one of the following: odd nonzero positive negative abs_geq_two